taviandir/confetti-extension/README.md

 ## Disclaimer

 This script in no ways alters data, does not intercept data sent to or from the CON servers.
-It merely tweaks the UI in various ways.
+It merely tweaks the UI in various ways, by modifying the HTML in the browser.

 # Why